Sponsored Link •

 plus.
 Now let's do the next bit.

-the interfaces without implementing the code, and get that nice and easy
+the interfaces without implementing the code, and get that nice

-and designing interfaces in the chunks they'll be used, like classes.
+sub-subsystems, and designing interfaces in the chunks they'll be

 Martin Fowler: The thing I like about taking small steps and writing tests first is that it gives me a simple to do list of the things I've got to do.
 At each end point I have a certain amount of closure.
 I say, OK, this stuff works.
 Check it in.
 It's all there.
 It does what it does and it does it correctly.